Red Monastery: The churches

 The Church of Saint Pshoi (Bishoi) is situated in the northeastern corner of the monastery.
-We do know that the principal church of the monastery, named for St. Pshoi, was built during the second half of the fifth century, in the form of a basilica.
-It also is similar architecturally to the Church of St. Shenute in the White Monastery, though smaller.
-It too is built of red brick rather than stone.
+The monastery's principal church was built as a basilica during the second half of the fifth century.
+Though smaller, It is also architecturally similar to the Church of Saint Shenute in the White Monastery.
+It, too, is built of red brick rather than stone.
 Measuring forty-four meters in length by twenty-three meters in width, the church does not have a west narthex like the Church of Shenute, but all other elements are identical.
-The nave has small side aisles connected on the west, and there are upper galleries, a triconch apses and a large rectangular room on the south side of the edifice.
+The nave has small side aisles connected on the west, and there are upper galleries, triconch apses and a large rectangular room on the south side of the edifice.

 There are elements within this church, however, that distinguish it from the Church of St. Shenute in the White Monastery.
-In the White Monastery, considerable building material was robbed from edifices dating to the pharaonic or Roman period, while in the Red Monastery church of St. Pshoi, the portals and columns (bases, shafts and capitals) were made for this building.
-Also, there is the addition of two columns before the presbytery in this church.
-The relative narrowness of the triumphal arch, for reasons of stability, created a discordance between the wide nave and the narrow passage into the presbytery, and the two columns was a clever artistic and architectural solution which resolved the aesthetic problems by removing the discrepancy between the dimensions of the nave and those of the entry to the sanctuary.
-In fact, this was such a brilliant idea that it was subsequently used in practically all churches having a narrow entry into the presbytery.
+In the White Monastery, considerable building material was robbed from towers dating to the Ptolemaic or Roman period, while in the Church of Saint Pshoi, the portals and columns (bases, shafts and capitals) were made for this building.
+Also, two columns are added before the chancel.
+The relative narrowness of the triumphal arch, for reasons of stability, created a discordance between the wide nave and the narrow passage into the chancel, and the two columns were a clever artistic and architectural solution which resolved the aesthetic problems by removing the discrepancy between the dimensions of the nave and those of the entry to the sanctuary.
+This was such a brilliant idea that it was subsequently used in practically all churches having a narrow entry into the chancel.

-The triconch sanctuary is very fine.
-It has three apses that are embellished by two orders of superposed niches separated by small elegant columns.
-These columns are completely painted, and lend to the spaces' richness and sacredness.
-The motif of the broken tympanum surmounting each niche is particularly interesting.
-Attached to the haikal (sanctuary) screen that shields the sanctuary from the public areas are icons of Saints Shenute, Bishoi and Bigoul.
+The triconch sanctuary has three apses embellished by two orders of superposed niches separated by small elegant columns.
+These columns are painted and lend to the spaces' richness and sacredness.
+There is a motif of a broken tympanum surmounting each niche.
+Attached to the chancel screen that shields the sanctuary from the public areas are icons of the saints Shenute, Pishoi, and Bgul.
 The north and south apses have no altars.